 Our staff will discuss the accommodation with you and begin any necessary review process.

 If you believe an accommodation is not necessary, please contact the SARC for a consultation first.
-The implementation of accommodations are shaped differently for each class by the student’s need.
+The implementation of accommodations may look different in each course according to the student’s need and course requirements.

 The SARC will also be able to clarify any questions you may have, as well as assist you with the resources you need to provide the accommodation.